IdleEngineers/xbee/README.md

 License
 -------

-The xbee-ruby code is licensed under the the MIT License
+The XBee code is licensed under the the MIT License

 You find the license in the attached LICENSE.txt file